Home

 But the word Heaven is shifting in meaning, as human consciousness shifts from religious dogma to spirituality.

-Sometimes now Heaven refers to being in the presence of the Divine, without the illusions of separateness that flesh creates.
+Heaven in reality refers to being in the presence of the Divine, without the illusions of separateness that flesh creates.

 Life After A Witch's Death